 Online book talk: Müller, The Toxic Ship

-Simone Müller, Heisenberg Professor for Global Environmental History and Environmental Humanities at the University of Augsburg (Germany), will discuss her new book The Toxic Ship: […]
+Simone Müller, Heisenberg Professor for Global Environmental History and Environmental Humanities at the University of Augsburg (Germany), discussed her book The Toxic Ship: The Voyage […]

 Online book talk: Margulies, Cactus Hunters

-Jared Margulies, Assistant Professor of Political Ecology at the University of Alabama (USA), will present his book The Cactus Hunters: Desire and Extinction in the […]
+Jared Margulies, Assistant Professor of Political Ecology at the University of Alabama (USA), presented his book The Cactus Hunters: Desire and Extinction in the Illicit […]

 Online book talk: Fazzi, Smoke on the Water

-Dario Fazzi, Assistant Professor of US and Environmental History at Leiden University and Senior Researcher at the Roosevelt Institute for American Studies (Netherlands), will discuss […]
+Dario Fazzi, Assistant Professor of US and Environmental History at Leiden University and Senior Researcher at the Roosevelt Institute for American Studies (Netherlands), discussed his […]

 Online book talk: d′Avignon, Ritual Geology

-Robyn d’Avignon, Assistant Professor of History at New York University (USA), will present her book A Ritual Geology: Gold and Subterranean Knowledge in Savanna West […]
+Robyn d’Avignon, Assistant Professor of History at New York University (USA), presented her book A Ritual Geology: Gold and Subterranean Knowledge in Savanna West Africa […]

 Online book talk: Zarmakoupi, Shaping Roman Landscape

-Mantha Zarmakoupi, Assistant Professor in Roman Architecture at University of Pennsylvania (USA), will discuss her book Shaping Roman Landscape: Ecocritical Approaches to Architecture and Wall […]
+Mantha Zarmakoupi, Assistant Professor in Roman Architecture at University of Pennsylvania (USA), discussed her book Shaping Roman Landscape: Ecocritical Approaches to Architecture and Wall Painting […]

 Online book talk: Orsini, Atomic Archipelago

-Davide Orsini, Postdoctoral researcher at the Rachel Carson Center at LMU Munich (Germany) will discuss his book The Atomic Archipelago: US Nuclear Submarines and Technopolitics […]
+Davide Orsini, Postdoctoral researcher at the Rachel Carson Center at LMU Munich (Germany), discussed his book The Atomic Archipelago: US Nuclear Submarines and Technopolitics of […]

 Online book talk: Pinkus, Subsurface

-Karen Pinkus, Professor of Italian and Comparative Literature at Cornell University (USA), will discuss her book Subsurface (University of Minnesota Press, 2023) in the Greenhouse […]
+Karen Pinkus, Professor of Italian and Comparative Literature at Cornell University (USA), discussed her book Subsurface (University of Minnesota Press, 2023) in the Greenhouse environmental […]

 Online book talk: Evans Tang, Animal-Human Relationships in Medieval Iceland

-Harriet J. Evans Tang, Postdoctoral Research Associate at Durham University (UK), will discuss her book Animal-Human Relationships in Medieval Iceland: From Farm-Settlement to Sagas (D.S. […]
+Harriet J. Evans Tang, Postdoctoral Research Associate at Durham University (UK), discussed her book Animal-Human Relationships in Medieval Iceland: From Farm-Settlement to Sagas (D.S.
+Brewer, […]

 Online book talk: Alagona, Accidental Ecosystem